armytag/langs/cauldron/language1.md

 Syllables written as a sequence of consonant characters with a sinɡle vowel character for /ɑ/ appearinɡ in between (other vowels inferrable from context)

+Stress always falls on second syllable of word

 ## Morphology

 ### Nouns

 - Nouns not inflected for anything
-  - Pronouns inflect for number, clusivity, and case (NOM, ACC, or GEN)
-- Nominal plural is indicated through a pluralizing particle/affix
+- Nominal plural is indicated through pluralizing particle 'tyan'
-  - Plural pronouns also take the pluralizing particle/affix
 - Associative nouns ("John and his associates") same as normal plural
 - Pronominal and adnominal demonstratives are the same
   - "*this* book", "I don't like *that*"
 - All demonstratives ("this" and "that") can be used as third person pronouns
-- Idefinite pronouns ("someone", "something") derived from interrogatives
 - Intensifiers and reflexive pronouns distinct
 - Commitatives and instrumentals use different words (English "with")
 - Ordinal numerals are distinct for the first few numbers, derived after that